ampproject/amphtml/ads/adspeed.md

 Supported parameters:

-- data-zid: zone id
+- data-zone: the zone ID
-- data-oid: publisher/owner id
+- data-client: the publisher ID